-- 2. Pathway assumes an average stay in hospital of 4.0 days, a follow-up physician visit and 6 physical therapy visits within 3 months of surgery, a follow-up visit with imaging to assess fusion healing, and an annual physician visit thereafter (Center for Medicare and Medicaid Services, assumption) - 3.
+- 1. A percentage of patients will opt for conservative care instead of spinal fusion (Fritzell, 2001) - 2.
+Pathway assumes an average stay in hospital of 4.0 days, a follow-up physician visit and 6 physical therapy visits within 3 months of surgery, a follow-up visit with imaging to assess fusion healing, and an annual physician visit thereafter (Center for Medicare and Medicaid Services, assumption) - 3.
 Patients who do not respond to spinal fusion receive one or more repeat fusions (assumption) - b.
 Rationale for interventions included: Direct RCT evidence comparing the effects of spinal fusion and conservative care in CLBP is available from a large RCT in Sweden with measurement of the outcomes of interest and 2-year follow-up (Fritzell, 2001).
-Data from an RCT comparing interdisciplinary rehabilitation to an individualized exercise program was selected for long-term follow-up and similar pain and function at baseline to the Fritzell RCT (Dufuor, 2010). - c.
+Data from an RCT comparing interdisciplinary rehabilitation to an individualized exercise program was selected for long-term follow-up and similar pain and function at baseline to the Fritzell RCT (Dufour, 2010).

+c.
 Rationale for interventions excluded: Spinal injections, radiofrequency (RF) denervation, and intradiscal electrothermal therapy (IDET) were excluded from the model.
 As noted in the systematic review, there was no consistent evidence of benefit for any category of spinal injection in CLBP.
 While RCT data are available in this population for RF denervation and IDET (Leclaire, 2001; Pauza, 2004), these RCTs were conducted in highly selected populations, putting their generalizability to the broader CLBP population in question.